simp/pupmod-simp-tpm2/REFERENCE.md

 ### `tpm2::ownership`

-At this time you can clear a set password but cannot change it another value.
+At this time you can clear a set password but cannot change it to another value.

 To use this module, set tpm2::take_ownership to true in hiera and set the parameters in hiera to override the defaults.

-The passwords will default to automatically generated passwords using passgen.
+The passwords will default to automatically generated passwords using simplib::passgen.
 If you want to set them to specific passwords then set them in hiera using the following settings (it expects a minumum password length of 14 charaters):